Tastes like Christmas! This easy Candy Cane Fudge is a creamy combination of white chocolate and peppermint flavors — and it’s only 3 ingredients!

 Line an 8×8″ baking pan with parchment paper.
 This makes it easier to remove the fudge from the pan when it’s done.

-Combine chocolate chips and condensed milk in the top pot of a double boiler over medium high heat.
+- Combine chocolate chips and condensed milk in the top pot of a double boiler over medium heat to medium high heat.

-Stir consistently as the chocolate heats, until melted and smooth.
+- Stir consistently as the chocolate heats, until melted and smooth.
+Do not boil.

-Place pan in refrigerator for 4-6 hours, or until fudge is set.
+- Place pan in refrigerator for 4-6 hours, or until fudge is set.
+You may want to cover with aluminum foil or plastic wrap.

 TIP: To speed up the process, place the pan in the freezer for two hours.
 Allow to thaw for 30 minutes before cutting.